mitchjacksontech/freeside-vagrant/README.md

   * **fs4-setup.sh**: Clones the freeside respository, selects the specified git branch, and performs necessary installation tasks to install the example.com sample data.

+### Problems with provisioner scripts
+You may choose to execute the commands in the provisioner scripts manually, one at a time, to locate and solve problems with provisioning.
+These scripts are not going to age well, and are not being meticulously maintained.

 ### Accessing freeside on this instance